How to Enable Immutable Snapshots on Synology DSM 7

 Launch the Snapshot Replication application from the DSM main menu.

 This tool manages all snapshot policies and retention settings.
+Learn how to configure snapshot replication on Synology NAS.

 Step 2: Select a Shared Folder